yash-jivani/Age-Calculate/README.md

 # Age Calculator
 Take age or year of birth as input from the user.
 Store the input in one variable.
+And returns total numbers of years, months, weeks, and days.

  My code is handling all these errors like :